Can police take DNA without a warrant?

-If the police have probable case to arrest you for a serious criminal offense then you will be arrested, transported to a local jail, and booked in.
-The booking process includes identifying you by way of your fingerprints, county or state identification number, book in photograph, and possibly a DNA swab.
+If the police have probable case to arrest you for a serious criminal offense, you will be arrested, transported to a local jail, and booked in.
+The booking process includes identifying you by way of your fingerprints, county or state identification number, book-in photograph, and possibly a DNA swab.
 This DNA swab could then be run through a database called CODIS to determine if you are linked to any other criminal activity.

 It has been argued that portions of the booking process, specifically taking a swab of your DNA, is a violation of your Fourth Amendment rights.
 Under the Fourth Amendment, you have reasonable expectation to privacy.

-However, your privacy rights may be limited by significant governmental interests and this year the Supreme Court of the United States decided in Maryland v.
-King, that the state has such a significant interest in the taking of your DNA during the booking process and that this interest is not outweighed by your privacy interest for the following two reasons:
+However, your privacy rights may be limited by significant governmental interests.
+The Supreme Court of the United States decided in Maryland v.
+King that the state has such a significant interest in the taking of your DNA during the booking process and that this interest is not outweighed by your privacy interest for the following two reasons:

 - The taking of a DNA sample by using swab on your cheek is a minimal intrusion o your privacy;